thnlsn/bookend/README.md

 ## Background

 This project was built alongside an Advanced CSS & Sass course on uDemy by Jonas Schmedtmann.
 The project included no JavaScript, however, I built it using **React** and Javascript functionality to add more to the page that would have been impossible limited only to CSS & Sass.
-For example, the course only included the content of the hotel tab (and being static, there was no way to switch tabs either).
+For example, the course only included the content of the hotel tab (and being static, there wasn't any way to switch tabs).
 The flights, car rentals, and tours views are all built by me utilizing the skills I've learned on my journey of self-teaching.
 In additon, I also built ...

 ### Built With